Stephens County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge alone will make the determination.
-Your attorney can advise you on which option is more advantageous in your situation.
+• Jury vs. Bench Trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-• What Prosecution Must Prove: The prosecution has the burden of proving beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence such as:
+• What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+Evidence may include:

 • Police officer testimony regarding your driving behavior and performance on field sobriety tests.